-Written by Bancroft CEO Toni Pergolin, Too Important to Fail: Leadership Lessons for Nonprofits is the roadmap on how to approach, plan and execute the turnaround of a nonprofit organization to better serve and help those that rely on them for their very lives.
+Written by Bancroft CEO Toni Pergolin, Too Important to Fail: Leadership Lessons for Nonprofits is the roadmap on how to approach, plan and execute the turnaround of a nonprofit organization.

 Pergolin brings her business and leadership principles to the fore and details how they must be applied to a nonprofit organization’s financial management for long-term success.
-While sharing her first-hand experience with Bancroft – a New Jersey-based nonprofit providing families with vital human and healthcare programs and services with clinical excellence and compassion – in Too Important to Fail, Pergolin also tells a powerful and emotional real-life story that showcases the extreme challenges nonprofit leaders face, and the sheer will necessary to change the current dynamic of the nonprofit world.
+While sharing her first-hand experience with Bancroft – a New Jersey-based nonprofit providing programs and services for children and adults with disabilities with clinical excellence and compassion – in Too Important to Fail, Pergolin also tells a powerful and emotional real-life story that showcases the extreme challenges nonprofit leaders face, and the sheer will necessary to change the current dynamic of the nonprofit world.

 Praise for Too Important to Fail

 Steve McLatchy, New York Times Best Selling Author of Decide: Work Smarter,Reduce your Stress & Lead by Example

 “This is a must read for any leader looking to accelerate results and make a difference in their company!
 Through her story you will see that Toni exhibits several different leadership styles, and the unique combination she applies has clearly made a difference at Bancroft!”